Blopausore/minimax/README.md

-# minimax
+# Minimax

-Some study on the Minimax Algorithm
+In this repertory I will implementing the Minimax algorithm on some example.
+The goal is to play a little with it and make it mine !